bejasch/Webserv/README.md

-# Key Requirements Checklist
+# Webserv Key Requirements Checklist

-Here is a breakdown of the requirements in your project, organized into what you’ve already implemented and what’s still missing.

-## Already Implemented

 ### Non-blocking I/O
 ✅ You have used `fcntl()` to make both the server socket and client sockets non-blocking.
 This allows the server to not block while waiting for data from clients, ensuring the server stays responsive.